-Traffic congestion is a widespread problem, especially during rush hours when many people are traveling to and from work.
+Traffic congestion is a widespread problem, our Indianapolis car accident attorney explains, especially during rush hours when many people are traveling to and from work.
 Engineers and government officials alike are always evaluating roadways and trying to determine the best way to help traffic move safely and efficiently.
 Sometimes, it is determined to configure an intersection using a roundabout.
 A roundabout is a circular intersection that regulates traffic through yielding rather than a stop sign or light signal.
 This type of intersection has been constructed in the United States for more than a century, though their popularity decreased around the 1950s.
 Recently, roundabouts have enjoyed renewed popularity as some modern changes have been added.
 The city of Carmel has replaced 100 traffic lights with roundabouts over the last two decades, and the Indiana Department of Transportation encourages municipalities to consider a roundabout for any intersection improvement project.
 The debate continues, however, as to whether these intersections are really the best option in many situations.

 How a Roadway Roundabout Works